Disney Creator Days And What Makes Disney Cruises Different

 Have you ever thought, how can I possibly top the fun of a Disney World vacation?

 I thought that too, and then we added a Disney Cruise to our Disney World Vacation and it was the best thing ever.
 Land and sea I tell you… that is where it is at!

 After our days exploring the parks at Disney World, we hopped onto the Disney bus for the second part of our hosted vacation for Disney Creator Days.
 Also, these ears are everything!
 You can find them as an Instagram filter!

 As we were on our way to the Disney Dream, I kept thinking, Disney Cruises are so different than other ones.
 Having been on multiple different cruise lines, the differences are huge and knowing these differences would really help other vacationing families make sure they are sailing with the right cruise line.

 This was something that we thought a lot about before we went on a transatlantic cruise too.
-There are very few cruise lines I would trust that long of a cruise being that far from land.
+There are very few cruise lines I would trust with that long of a cruise being that far from land.
 Yep, my brain goes there.
 With Disney, I have seen how well trained they are and know that they would be putting in the resources to make sure we were all well taken care of no matter what.
-I call that peace of mind, and it goes way beyond any issues that may come up.

 I'm really excited to share what makes a Disney Cruise different (and so much fun for the whole family).

 The room we stayed in was the Deluxe Family Oceanview Stateroom with Verandah.

 This is the same room that we have had for all of our Disney Cruises.
 For our transatlantic, we had two of these rooms that were side by side and for our next transatlantic we booked connecting ones.
 These are already oversized as is and can sleep 5 comfortably, but I would still highly recommend getting 2 for a family of 4+, especially with teens.